GENERAL INFORMATION: 503-823-4000

-(Amended by Ordinance No. 178745, effective October 1, 2004.)
+(Amended by Ordinance Nos.
+178745 and 189711, effective September 25, 2019.)
 In addition to other fire safety requirements of this title, hotels and apartment houses of more than two stories in height shall meet the following requirements:

 B. Residential High Rise Buildings constructed in accordance with the high-rise building requirements of the Oregon Structural Specialty Code shall maintain all the required fire and life safety systems and equipment in good repair and working order.
 Upon request of the Director the owner shall produce proof that required fire and life safety systems are fully operational.

-B. Residential property shall be free of dangerous levels of hazardous materials, contamination by toxic chemicals, or other circumstances that would render the property unsafe.
-Where a governmental agency authorized by law to make the determination has verified that a property is unfit for use due to hazardous conditions on the property, the property shall be in violation of this Title.
-Any such property shall remain in violation of this Title until such time as the agency has approved the abatement of the hazardous conditions.
+B. Residential property must be free of dangerous levels of hazardous materials, contamination by toxic chemicals, or other hazardous conditions that would render the property unsafe.
+Where a governmental agency authorized by law to make the determination, has verified that a property is unfit for use and occupancy as a result of hazardous materials or conditions on the property, the property must also be deemed to be in violation of this Title.
+Any such property must remain in violation of this Title until such time as the authorizing agency has approved the remediation of the hazardous materials or conditions.
 The Director may order such property vacated pursuant to Section 29.60.070 of this Title.

-C. No residential property shall be used as a place for the storage and handling of highly combustible or explosive materials or any articles which may be dangerous or detrimental to life or health.
-No residential property shall be used for the storage or sale of paints, varnishes or oils used in the making of paints and varnishes, except as needed to maintain the dwelling
+C. No residential property may be used as a place for the storage and handling of highly combustible or explosive materials or any articles which may be dangerous or detrimental to life or health.
+No residential property may be used for the storage or sale of paints, varnishes or oils used in the making of paints and varnishes, except as needed to maintain the dwelling.

-D. Residential property shall be kept free of friable asbestos.
+D. Residential property must be kept free of friable asbestos.

-A. All required facilities in every dwelling shall be constructed and maintained to properly and safely perform their intended function.
+A. All required facilities in every dwelling must be constructed and maintained to properly and safely perform their intended function.